fineanmol/plant-tree/README.md

-🌴 Updated on Wed, 19 Feb 2025 19:40:31 GMT
+🌴 Updated on Fri, 21 Feb 2025 08:13:19 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Code is like humor.
+When you have to explain it, it's bad."